Steven Ogg

-Steven Ogg is a Canadian actor.
-He is known for playing Trevor Philips in the 2013 video game Grand Theft Auto V and Simon in The Walking Dead, and has also appeared in Better Call Saul, Westworld, The Tick, and Snowpiercer.
+Steven Ogg is a Canadian actor and writer.
+Ogg is best known for playing Trevor Philips in the 2013 video game Grand Theft Auto V, Simon in The Walking Dead, and being a spokesman for the American brand of male grooming products Old Spice.

+He has also appeared in the Breaking Bad spin-off, Better Call Saul, Westworld, Snowpiercer, and many indie/short films.

 Early life

-Ogg was born in Edmonton, Alberta, and raised in Calgary.
-He began his acting career in a film for the National Film Board of Canada, before working in various theater productions.
-He was focused on pursuing a career in sports, but an injury prevented him from doing so.
+Steven Ogg was born in Edmonton, Alberta, on November 4, 1973, and raised in Calgary.

 Career

 After moving to New York City, he began acting in television shows such as Law & Order and Third Watch, in addition to some theater work and voice acting.
+He retired from acting in 2003 but returned in 2008.

 After taking a break from acting to build a house, he was hired by Rockstar Games as the voice and motion capture artist for Trevor Philips in their 2013 video game Grand Theft Auto V. His character was critically acclaimed and he received numerous award nominations as a result.
 In February 2014, he received an award on the 3rd Annual New York Videogame Critics Circle Awards for Best Overall Acting in a Game.
 Ogg later reprised his role in the 2016 YouTube short film GTA VR.

+Ogg made two appearances in Better Call Saul as Sobchak, a mercenary and private detective.
+In the 2015 episode "Pimento", he is one of three bodyguards hired for a protection job before getting into a verbal altercation with Mike Ehrmantraut.
+Mike humiliates Sobchak by disarming and incapacitating him.
+He reappeared in the 2020 episode "Dedicado a Max", undertaking clandestine investigative work for Saul Goodman under the pseudonym "Mr X".
+The name Sobchak was likely inspired by The Big Lebowski character Walter Sobchak, also a security consultant and weapons enthusiast with an inflated sense of his own achievements and abilities.

 In The Walking Dead season 6 finale, he made his debut as Simon, a member of the Saviors and one of the main antagonists in season 7.
-Ogg also portrayed Rebus in the HBO series Westworld, and provides the voice of Professor Venomous, in Cartoon Network's animated series OK K.O.!
+Ogg also portrayed Rebus in the HBO series Westworld, and provides the voice of Professor Venomous in Cartoon Network's animated series OK K.O.!
 Let's Be Heroes.
 In 2019, Ogg portrayed Flexon in the second season of the 2016 series The Tick.